soumen0818/Linker/README.md

 ## ✨ Features

-### 🎯 Phase 2 - Production Ready

-Linker has reached Phase 2 with enterprise-grade features for professional development workflows.

 #### 🔄 **Smart Import Updates**
 - Automatically detect and update imports when files or folders are renamed